Rochdale, Oldham & Bury

 Branch Magazine

 Our Branch magazine "More Beer" is produced quarterly.
 The most recent issue is shown here.
-Click the image for the online version.
+A link to an online version will be available soon.

 We are extremely proud to announce that our Branch Club of the Year, Dobcross Band and Social Club, was judged to be the Greater Manchester Area Club of the Year.
 Furthermore, after going through to the North West Regional round, it was awarded Runner-Up!
 Well done to all at this vibrant and community focussed club.
 Presentations were held at the club in early August 2025.
 See full details on our Clubs page.
 Clubs